 We take any incident that impacts on the environment very seriously and ensure they are fully investigated to prevent reoccurrence.

-In 2012, 26 incidents met our internal criteria for an environmental incident.
-This definition exceeds the legal reporting requirements in most of our areas of operation but we feel it gives us a clearer understanding of our issues.
+In 2014, we had no violations* of an environmental law or regulation, however 19 incidents met our internal criteria for a significant or critical environmental incident.
+These definitions exceed the legal reporting requirements in some of our areas of operation but we feel it gives us a clearer understanding of our issues.